 In higher education, continuing training courses are offered that lead to a university degree: a master’s degree (Bac +5), a bachelor’s degree (Bac +3) or a university diploma.

-More information on the diplomas accessible through lifelong learning.
+More information about the diplomas accessible through continuing training.

 You have acquired considerable experience in your workplace or in the context of extra-professional activities.
 Thanks to the scheme for validation of non-formal and informal learning (Validation des acquis de l’expérience - VAE) you may use this experience to earn a formal qualification that acknowledges your skills.